Reava/UwUtils/README.md

 - **iState**:
 Switches the state of an array of GameObjects.
 Can receive events to either invert the state, toggle all on, or toggle all off. (_InvertState,_Disable,_Enable)
 - **iStateSet**:
 On interact, sets the state of an array of gameObjects.
-Does NOT revert once triggered again, it SETS the state and is NOT synced. (use _Revert to... revert.)
+Does NOT revert once triggered again, it SETS the state and is NOT synced.
+(Events: _Invert to do the opposite, _Switch to swap all states)
-- **PlayerListManager**:
-Not ready for public use yet, this will be part of a prefab once ready.
 - **TagAssigner**:
 Functions as a whitelist with functions, assigns a Tag to anyone who matches their username to the user Array of the behavior on world join.
-Local, also behaves like the InteractSwitch if your username matches. has a toggle to TP the whitelisted user on Join (currently not functionning).
+Local, also behaves like the InteractSwitch if your username matches. has a toggle to TP the whitelisted user on Join and can be called by my Keypad.
 - **TagTP**:
 If you got the correct Tag to your name on interact with the behavior, teleports you to the target, if not, teleports you to the second target (or doesn't if empty / disabled)
 - **reflectionprobeiscool**: